 - Lameness localized to a specific region as determined by lameness examination

 - A follow-up to a previous imaging modality (such as Nuclear Scintigraphy)

 - Neurologic disease (including the spine and myelography)

 - Back and pelvic pain

 Radiographs can be scheduled as an appointment and acquired while you wait or you may drop your horse off with us if more convenient.
 A sedative will be administered prior to acquiring the radiographs, which allows your horse to be relaxed and remain as still as possible while we acquire the images.
 Once all images have been obtained, a brief waiting period of 20-30 minutes is needed for the sedation effects to wear off for a safe trailer ride back home.

-One of our Board-Certified Radiologists will review all the images and submit a final report within 24-48 hours after acquisition of the radiographs.
-The report and clinical findings will then be sent to the referring veterinarian and client.
-Clients should follow-up with the referring veterinarian for explanation of results and information on treatment or management.
+Following the radiographs, one of our board-certified radiologists will review all the images and submit a final report within 24-48 hours of the exam.
+The report and clinical findings will then be sent to the referring veterinarian.
+Clients should follow up with the referring veterinarian for explanation of results and information on treatment or management.